Faculty & Staff News

 Jenny Yates, professor of religion at UNCW will speak during the Oct.
 17 event on ""Archetypal Dreams and the Spiritual Journey.”

 In addition to her contributions to UNCW's Philosophy and Religion Department, Jenny has taught many GLS classes and has been a committee member on numerous MALS final projects.

 Dr. Herb Berg

 At the September 6, 2012 Faculty Senate awards ceremony, Dr. Herb Berg, present Director of the International Studies major and past Director of the Graduate Liberal Studies (GLS) program, received both the Board of Trustees Teaching Excellence Award and the Distinguished Teaching Professorship Award from Provost Denise Battles.
-Photos of the presentation are available on these links -- BOT award / DTP Award.

 Descriptions of each award can be seen by clicking on the above award titles.
 Dr. Berg carries on the tradition of excellence established by both Dr. Patty Turrisi, the current GLS Director, and the only other past director, Dr. Mike Wentworth.
 Both Dr. Wentworth and Dr. Turrisi are past awardees of the Board of Governors award.
 Dr. Wentworth is also a past recipient of the Board of Trustees award.

 Dr. Lou Buttino